The Baum--Connes conjecture localised at the unit element of a discrete group: Introduction

-In the present paper we apply the model of $KK$-theory with real coefficients developed in \cite{AAS2} to study the properties of the assembly map.
-The upshot is a form of the Baum--Connes conjecture localised at the unit element of $\Gamma$, that we call $\tau$-\emph{Baum--Connes conjecture}. \\
+In the present paper we apply the model of $KK$-theory with real coefficients developed in \cite{AAS2} to study the properties of the assembly maps.
+We explain how adding coefficients in $\R$ provides a way to localise at the unit element of $\Gamma$.
+The upshot is a localised form of the Baum--Connes conjecture that we relate to the classical Baum--Connes and Novikov conjectures.

 In \cite{AAS2} we identified a distinguished idempotent element $[\tau]$ of the commutative ring $KK_\R^\Gamma(\C,\C)$ which is canonically associated to the group $\Gamma$ via its group trace.
-If the group $\Gamma$ acts freely and properly on a locally compact space $Y$, then $[\tau]$ acts as the identity element on the $\Gamma$-algebra of functions $C_0(Y)$, \textit{i.e.} it defines the unit element of the ring $KK_{\R}^\Gamma(C_0(Y),C_0(Y))$.
+If the group $\Gamma$ acts freely and properly on a locally compact space $Y$, then $[\tau]$ acts as the identity element on the $\Gamma$-algebra of functions $C_0(Y)$, \textit{i.e}.\ it defines the unit element of the ring $KK_{\R}^\Gamma(C_0(Y),C_0(Y))$.